 The local Government Act 2003 gave local authorities the ability to borrow for capital expenditure provided that such borrowing was affordable, prudent and sustainable over the medium term.
 The Council has to complete a range of calculations (Prudential Indicators) as part of its annual budget setting process to evidence this.
 These make sure that the cost of paying for interest charges and repayment of principal by a minimum revenue contribution (MRP) each year is taken into account when drafting the Budget and Medium Term Financial Strategy.
-Over the course of this MTFS, prudential borrowing has been assumed for the waste vehicle replacement programme and Dreamland.
+Over the course of this MTFS, prudential borrowing of £9.5m has been assumed for the General Fund Capital Programme in 2014/15.
 A housing debt cap of £27.792m has been set for the Council's HRA, being the maximum amount the HRA can borrow.